kaifcodec/InstaFinder/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4.  **Configuration**
+    Edit the `config.py` file as required to increase the MAX_RECURSION field (default=1)

+    - If you think target could be close to user then default value of 1 is recommended or else use 2, 3 or more
+    - The higher the value of MAX_RECURSION greater time it will work and could waste time to find inside unknown person's suggestions who might be far in relationship with the target.

 ### `headers.json` Setup (Crucial!)

 This tool requires valid Instagram API headers to function.
 These headers contain authentication tokens and other necessary information to make requests look legitimate.